crossfw/Air-Universe/docs/Doc_en.md

 > `api_address`: string

-V2ray-core api address, normally it will be "127.0.0.1"
+V2Ray-core api address, normally it will be "127.0.0.1"

 > `api_port`: uint32

-V2ray-core api port, normally it will be "10085".
+V2Ray-core api port, normally it will be "10085".
 You can change it in your v2ray-core config json.

+> `log_path`: string

+V2Ray-core log path, it will use to record users' IP address.

 ### SyncObject
 `SyncObject` configuration format.